tq-systems/meta-tq/doc/README.TQMa8MxML.md

 # TQMa8MxML

-This README contains some useful information for TQMa8MxML on on MBa8Mx REV.0300
+This README contains some useful information for TQMa8MxML on MBa8Mx REV.030x

 ## Variants